-The number of female employees in the workforce profile shows a low percentage of 44.% compared to that one of male employees which shows 56.%.
-The workforce of Nyandeni Municipality is
+The number of female employees in the workforce profile shows a low percentage of

 44.% compared to that one of male employees which shows 56.%.
 The workforce of Nyandeni Municipality is dominated by males.
 In terms of ECSECC Demographics 2011 (Gender) Females dominates at 52.50% and Males are at 47.50%.
 There is still a need to appoint more female employees in order to reach 52.50%.
 The Employment Equity Plan must address this need in the vacant posts that still need to be filled.